vstinner/pythondev/windows.rst

 * MSDN account to get Visual Studio 2008.
 Maybe it's possible to build Python using the Express edition of VS 2008 and 2010, but in 2017, it became difficult to get VS 2008 and 2010 Express.
-* Windows 10 or newer is recommanded, even if Python 2.7 is supposed to support Windows XP!
+* Windows 10 or newer is recommended, even if Python 2.7 is supposed to support Windows XP!
 * Visual Studio 2008 Professional.
 Visual Studio 2008 Express works too, but doesn't provide a 64-bit compiler.